ChannMyaeAung/MyLearningNotes/AWS/aws-api-gateway.md

 15. Click **Deploy API**, select the `prod` stage (or create a new stage), and deploy so the Cognito Authorizer changes take effect.

+16. After that if we have deployed our frontend on AWS Amplify, we can copy the "Invoke URL" inside the Stages on the left panel of API Gateway AWS.
+We can also check our endpoints working or not with that Invoke URL.

+17. Now inside the AWS Amplify, go to the hosted application, go to "Hosting", Under Hosting, go to "Environment variables".

+18. And we can update our NEXT_PUBLIC_API_BASE_URL with our newly copied Invoke URL from the AWS API Gateway.

+19. After that we can save the updated Environment variables and redeploy our application from the AWS Amplify.

 # API Proxy for Public Backend Routes